Living Well With Osteoarthritis

 - If you lose your patience with someone and they deserve an apology, keep it short, honest and do your best to control your temper as best you can.

-It took me a long time to say no clearly, simply, and without guilt.
-When you say yes to actively doing everything you can to ease your OA symptoms, you’re saying no to something else.
+It took me a long time to say no clearly, simply and without guilt.
+When you say yes to actively doing everything you can to ease your OA symptoms, you are saying no to something else.

 OA demands a chunk of your daily schedule whether you like it or not, and that means giving up something that once took its place.

-Choose people that care about you just as much as you care about them.
+Choose people who care about you just as much as you care about them.
 If you notice that some relationships don’t work anymore, gracefully let them quiet down.
-You need to carve out peace for yourself wherever you can because you need all your energy to manage your pain, your fatigue, your frustration, your life with OA.
+You need to carve out peace for yourself wherever you can because you need all your energy to manage your pain, fatigue, frustration and life with OA.